 USA for UNHCR

 What you can do: UNHCR manages multiple emergencies at the same time around the world.
-They have set up a restricted donation fund to help Ukraine: Monetary donations can be made by visiting: give.unrefugees.org/220224ukr_emer_d_4983
+To help Ukraine, visit: give.unrefugees.org/220224ukr_emer_d_4983

 Ukrainian Association of Washington

 What they do: UAWS leads cultural and education initiatives to promote Ukraine in Washington state.
-Currently, the group is organizing rallies and events to bring attention to the Ukraine crisis.
+The group is organizing events and fundraisers to bring attention to the Ukraine crisis.

 What you can do: The group is collecting monetary donations to provide humanitarian aid to Ukraine.
 For more information, visit: uaws.org.

 What they do: ICRC and the Ukrainian Red Cross Society provide mental health and educational services, food initiatives and infrastructure repair.

 What you can do: Monetary donations help hospitals, schools and community centers, and engineers and doctors as they address the war’s physical and emotional toll.
 Donate on the ICRC website: icrc.org/en/donate/ukraine